No manager in the entire business world would profess to want less employee engagement, especially when we know that:

 Employees who feel ignored by their managers are two times more likely to become actively disengaged.
 Meanwhile, companies that give regular feedback to employees enjoy approximately 15 percent lower turnover rates.

 Without feedback, employees don’t know where to improve and what to continue doing.
-They can become insecure about or lose interest in their jobs leading them to engage themselves elsewhere.
-To avoid this, build feedback into the way you manage.
+They can become insecure about or lose interest in their jobs, leading them to engage their efforts elsewhere.
+To avoid this, you have to build feedback into the way you manage.

 - Set clear performance expectations to serve as points of discussion in your feedback

 - Schedule regular, structured reviews to open dialogue with individuals about performance